AI-student2024/GitHubSentinel/README-EN.md

 ### 3. How to Run

-GitHub Sentinel supports the following three modes of operation:
+GitHub Sentinel supports three running modes:

-#### A. Run as a Command-Line Tool
+#### A. Running as a Command-Line Tool

-You can interactively run the application from the command line:
+You can run the application interactively from the command line:

 ```sh
 python src/command_tool.py
 ```

-In this mode, you can manually enter commands to manage subscriptions, retrieve updates, and generate reports.
+In this mode, you can manually input commands to manage subscriptions, retrieve updates, and generate reports.

-#### B. Run as a Background Service
+#### B. Running as a Background Service

-To run the application as a background service (daemon), it will automatically update according to the configured schedule.
+To run the application as a background service (daemon), it will automatically update according to the relevant configuration on a regular basis.

-You can use the daemon management script [daemon_control.sh](daemon_control.sh) to start, check the status, stop, and restart:
+You can directly use the daemon management script [daemon_control.sh](daemon_control.sh) to start, check status, stop, and restart:

 1. Start the service:

     ```sh
-    $ ./daemon_control.sh start
+    ./daemon_control.sh start
     Starting DaemonProcess...
     DaemonProcess started.
     ```

-   - This will launch [./src/daemon_process.py], generating reports periodically as set in `config.json`, and sending emails.
+   - This will start `./src/daemon_process.py`, generating reports and sending emails regularly according to the update frequency and timing set in `config.json`.
-   - Service logs will be saved to `logs/DaemonProcess.log`, with historical logs also appended to `logs/app.log`.
+   - The logs for this service will be saved to the `logs/DaemonProcess.log` file.
+At the same time, cumulative historical logs will be appended to the `logs/app.log` log file.

-2. Check the service status:
+2. Check service status:

     ```sh
-    $ ./daemon_control.sh status
+    ./daemon_control.sh status
     DaemonProcess is running.
     ```

 3. Stop the service:

     ```sh
-    $ ./daemon_control.sh stop
+    ./daemon_control.sh stop
     Stopping DaemonProcess...
     DaemonProcess stopped.
     ```